Fair Hiring Guide

 1. It’s fine to ask hypothetical, or situational, questions, e.g. “What would you do if ...”.
 However, keep in mind that many people’s behavior at work may differ from the behavior they describe during an interview.
 Rather than asking a hypothetical question, you are more likely to get more accurate behavioral information about the candidate if you ask them to describe their actual experiences and how they handled real situations, e.g. “We’d like you to think of a time in your work experience when you had to assist an unhappy customer.
 Please describe what their conflict was, and the steps you took to resolve the matter.”

-7. What are common mistakes in making interview judgments?
+8. What are common biases one may have making interview judgments

-1. First Impressions - Forming a favorable or unfavorable impression of someone in the first few minutes of the interview, and filtering or distorting information that comes later -- e.g., we may immediately like a charismatic candidate and not notice they lack specific qualifications for the job.
-Or, you may decide right away that the candidate is unsuitable and tune out for the rest of their interview (creating the danger that the person will notice they aren’t being seriously interviewed and assume they are being discriminated against).
+1. First Impressions: Forming a favorable or unfavorable impression of someone in the first few minutes of the interview, and filtering or distorting information that comes later.
+For example, we may immediately be drawn to a charismatic candidate and not notice they lack specific qualifications for the job.
+Or, you may decide right away that the candidate is unsuitable and tune out for the rest of their interview, missing their other qualifications.
+The latter case also creates the danger where the person will notice they aren’t being seriously interviewed and assume they are being discriminated against.

-2. Halo Effect - Over generalizing: being so influenced by one striking characteristic of a candidate that you ignore all other characteristics, e.g. rating someone high overall because that person seems to be articulate, or rating someone low overall because they are quiet.
+2. Halo Effect: Over generalizing and being so influenced by one striking characteristic of a candidate that you ignore all other characteristics, e.g. rating someone high overall because that person seems to be articulate, or rating someone low overall because they are quiet.

-3. Contrast Effect - The tendency to evaluate someone in comparison with something other than the criteria e.g., evaluating a candidate too highly because they were interviewed right after a very unqualified candidate.
+3. Contrast Effect: The tendency to evaluate someone in comparison with something other than the criteria, e.g., evaluating a candidate too highly because they are interviewed right after a very unqualified candidate.

-4. Negative Information - When trying to distinguish among well qualified candidates, avoid searching for negative information to use to disqualify a person.
-This can result in the negative factor having undue influence that may not make that much difference in later performance.
+4. Negative Information: When trying to distinguish among well qualified candidates, avoid searching for negative information to use to disqualify a person.
+This can result in the negative factor having disproportionate undue influence that may not make that much difference in later performance.

-5. Fleeing to Objective Indicators - When faced with difficult decisions among well-qualified candidates, avoid the tendency to search for any information that appears to be "objective" e.g., number of years of experience.
+5. Fleeing to Objective Indicators: When faced with difficult decisions among well-qualified candidates, avoid the tendency to search for any information that appears to be "objective" such as number of years of experience.
 This may not be a valid predictor of how strongly a candidate will perform.
 A high performing candidate with five years of experience may be more qualified than a moderate candidate with ten years of experience.

-6. The "Similar to Me" Effect - Being influenced by some way in which the candidate shares an experience or characteristic in common with you, e.g., where a person is from, the school they attended, etc. A similar dynamic is the impression that a person is a "UC Santa Cruz kind of person."
+6. The "Similar to Me" Effect (also known as affinity bias): Being influenced by some way in which the candidate shares an experience or characteristic in common with you, e.g., where a person is from, the school they attended, etc. A similar dynamic is the impression that a person is a "UC Santa Cruz kind of person."

-8. Inferences about motivation; assuming that we can know something about a candidate’s motivation by inference from his or her life's circumstances, e.g., that a candidate who "really needs a job" will be more motivated than one who isn't dependent on the income, or that a candidate who is currently commuting to a job "over the hill" is just looking for a way to avoid the commute.
-Related: "overqualified" judgments, i.e., that a candidate who has more than the required qualifications "will be bored with the job" and will leave as soon as a "better" job is available.
+8. Inferences about motivation: Assuming that we can know something about a candidate’s motivation by inference from their life's circumstances, e.g., that a candidate who "really needs a job" will be more motivated than one who isn't dependent on the income, or that a candidate who is currently commuting to a job "over the hill" is just looking for a way to avoid the commute.
+Related is "overqualified" judgments, i.e., that a candidate who has more than the required qualifications "will be bored with the job" and will leave as soon as a "better" job is available.